 The private international law rules cited above are in conformity in that they refer to the lex causae and the lex loci actus, although they vary with respect to the further alternative references they make.
-Their references to the lex loci actus differ in their wording, but not in their content: Article 11(2) EU Rome I Regulation speaks rather clearly of "the law of either of the countries where either of the parties or their agent is present at the time of conclusion", whereas the wording of Article 11(2) Hague PIL Convention of 1986 - "[a] contract of sale concluded between persons who are in different States is formally valid if it satisfies the requirements [...] of the law of one of those States" - could at first sight raise doubts whether the States in which persons "are" are the States where their respective place of business or habitual residence is located, or the States in which one of the parties is present at the time of the contract's conclusion.
-The explanatory report to the Hague PIL Convention of 1986 clarifies that the latter meaning was intended (49), making it a reference to the lex loci actus.
-Article 13(2) Mexico Convention arguably means the same when it refers to the form requirements "of the law of one of the States in which [the contract is concluded".
+Their references to the lex loci actus differ in their wording, but not in their content: article 11(2) of the EU Rome I Regulation speaks rather clearly of 'the law of either of the countries where either of the parties or their agent is present at the time of conclusion', whereas the wording of article 11(2) of the Hague PIL Convention of 1986 - '[a] contract of sale concluded between persons who are in different States is formally valid if it satisfies the requirements [...] of the law of one of those States' - could at first sight raise doubts whether the states in which persons 'are' are the states in which one of the parties is present at the time of the contract's conclusion.
+The explanatory report to the Hague PIL Convention of 1986 clarifies that the latter meaning was intended (Von Mehren 1987: 39), making it a reference to the lex loci actus.
+Article 13(2) of the Mexico Convention arguably means the same when it refers to the form requirements 'of the law of one of the States in which [the contract] is concluded'.